6G Channel Modeling: Requirement, Measurement, Methodology and Simulator

-Multiple studies have been conducted on the RIS cascade loss of the RIS channel based on theoretically derived and measurements.
-They provide rich RIS cascade loss modeling methods and combined reveal the RIS cascade loss characteristics of the RIS channel.
+Multiple studies have been conducted on the RIS concatenated loss of the RIS channel based on theoretically derived and measurements.
+They provide rich RIS concatenated loss modeling methods and combined reveal the RIS concatenated loss characteristics of the RIS channel.

-During a period, the relationship between the RIS cascade loss of the RIS channel and the distances $d_{1}$ and $d_{2}$ is very relevant, where $d_{1}$ is the distance between the transmitter and RIS, and $d_{2}$ is the distance between the RIS and receiver.
-A theoretical RIS cascade loss model in free space under the far-field condition was proposed in \cite{RIS3}.
-The theoretical analysis demonstrated that the RIS cascade loss is proportional to $(d_{1}d_{2})^{2}$.
+During a period, the relationship between the RIS concatenated loss of the RIS channel and the distances $d_{1}$ and $d_{2}$ is very relevant, where $d_{1}$ is the distance between the transmitter and RIS, and $d_{2}$ is the distance between the RIS and receiver.
+A theoretical RIS concatenated loss model in free space under the far-field condition was proposed in \cite{RIS3}.
+The theoretical analysis demonstrated that the RIS concatenated loss is proportional to $(d_{1}d_{2})^{2}$.
 Similar conclusions were also obtained in measurements of a corridor scene.
-Authors \cite{RIS4} carried out a channel measurement in a typical indoor corridor scenario and studied the RIS cascade loss characteristic of the RIS channel in corridor scenarios.
+Authors \cite{RIS4} carried out a channel measurement in a typical indoor corridor scenario and studied the RIS concatenated loss characteristic of the RIS channel in corridor scenarios.
 The results indicate that a modified version of the multiplicative distance model can effectively fit the measurement data.

 Furthermore, some different conclusions can be made.
-In \cite{RIS6}, a general RIS cascade loss model and some special models in free space were proposed.
+In \cite{RIS6}, a general RIS concatenated loss model and some special models in free space were proposed.
 These special models apply to RIS-assisted far-field beamforming, RIS-assisted near-field focusing, and RIS-assisted near-field broadcasting cases.
 The RIS-assisted far-field beamforming and RIS-assisted near-field broadcasting models were verified by several measurements conducted in a microwave chamber at 27 and 33 GHz.
-Different from above, the authors found that the RIS cascade loss is proportional to $(d_{1}+d_{2})^{2}$ in the RIS-assisted near-field broadcasting case.
-This indicates that the RIS cascade loss characteristics of the RIS channel are related to the encoding method of the RIS and depend on whether the terminal is in the far field or near field.
+Different from above, the authors found that the RIS concatenated loss is proportional to $(d_{1}+d_{2})^{2}$ in the RIS-assisted near-field broadcasting case.
+This indicates that the RIS concatenated loss characteristics of the RIS channel are related to the encoding method of the RIS and depend on whether the terminal is in the far field or near field.